Ctrlpanel-gg/docs/docs/docs/Installation/webserver.md

 ### Adding SSL

 There are many ways to add SSL to your site.
 A simple solution is to use Certbot from Let’s Encrypt.
-Cerbot will automatically install the certificates for you and keep your SSL certifications up to date!
+Certbot will automatically install the certificates for you and keep your SSL certifications up to date!
 ```bash
 sudo add-apt-repository ppa:certbot/certbot
 sudo apt-get update